Overall winner

 What childcare software is better than Procare for a small center?

 PebbleDesk.
 For a single-site center with one or two classrooms, Procare's enterprise feature set is oversized and the interface reflects a workflow designed for administrative teams.
-PebbleDesk starts at $20/month with the compliance features a small center actually needs.
+PebbleDesk publishes flat-rate plans and shows $26/mo when paid yearly, then $129/mo when paid yearly ($1548/year) on the pricing page with the compliance features a small center actually needs.

 Q&A